niplav/site/range_and_forecasting_accuracy.md

 however, a distinction between effective resolution time and planned resolution time ("When was the question resolved?" vs. "When should the question have been resolved?")).

+### Analysis

+First, the dataset grouped by forecasts had to be grouped by the question ID, in both cases a positive integer.
+The resulting datastructure should have the structure

+	[[id open-resolve-timediff [outcomes] [forecasts] [forecast-resolve-timediffs]]*]`

+where the splat just indicates the inner list can be repeated.
+This was achieved by first finding the grouping of forecasts by question ID, then concatenating the ID, the question range, the list of outcomes, the list of forecasts and the list of forecast ranges:

+	metquestions::{(*x@0),(*x@1),2_x}'+'(+metdata)@=*metdata
+	pbquestions::{(*x@0),(*x@1),2_x}'+'(+pbdata)@=*pbdata

+Strictly speaking, the outcomes could be a single element, since for every question there is only one well-defined outcome, but this makes it easier to later compute the brier score.
+Showcase:

+	metquestions@10
+		[474 497590.0 [0.0 0.0 0.0 0.0 0.0 0.0 0.0 0.0 0.0 0.0 0.0 0.0] [0.79 0.8 0.99 0.8 0.8 0.65 0.65 0.8 0.8 0.81 0.81 0.7] [249575.65223908424 249548.86438822746 245775.7940876484 242420.23024630547 230434.71577501297 230276.97260832787 230111.41609930992 229967.06126213074 216594.73318576813 207687.5192539692 177898.677213192 151590.6441845894]]

+The next step involves merging the forecasts on questions with the same range (rounded by day/week/month/year).
+This was achieved by first dividing the question range by `spd`/`spw`/`spm`/`spy`, then grouping the questions by the resulting rounded range.
+Afterwards, questions ID and forecast range were dropped and the forecast and result arrays were concatenated in order.
+The resulting array had the structure `[[question-range [results] [forecasts]]*]`.
+Aftewards, computing the brier score was quite straightforward by selectively applying it in a mapped function.
+The resulting array was sorted by range, for convenience.

+	dmetquestions::{(_(x@1)%spd),x@[2 3]}'metquestions
+	dmetquestions::{(**x),,/'+{1_x}'x}'dmetquestions@=*'dmetquestions
+	dqmetbrier::{(*x),brier@1_x}'dmetquestions
+	dqmetbrier::dqmetbrier@<dqmetbrier
+	dqmetbrier@19
+		[20 0.210210798122065727]

+This was of course implemented for both datasets and for all four kinds of buckets.

+### Results

+Again I use linear regressions, correlation coefficients and scatter plots to inadequately analyze the data.

 Accuracy Within Questions
 -------------------------